Monitoring and Alerting

 This command and other configuration options are also available from the command palette (SHIFT+SHIFT):

-See Webhooks below to notify external systems when an alert is triggered.
+See Alert Notifications below to be notified when an issue alert is triggered.

 Availability